TorinW/DataScience_UoM_19/ExrcutiveSummary.md

 Analysis for the second question showed that the Mean of average income for individuals working more than 2600 hours(30955.48) is greater than Mean of average income for individuals working less than 2600 hours(13564.03).
 And the Confidence Interval is (14244.74,14040.09).
 Hence we can reject our null hypothesis and accept the alternate hypothesis.
 This shows that the working more number of hours leads to more income.

+### Following is the same summary as bullet points

+- PSID dataset is used for the analysis.
+The sample size is 4850 out of population of 18000.
+- Research questions:
+	- “Is education level affect to keep the marriage?”
+	- “Is working more hours increase the average income?”
+- Age category of the selected sample is biased towards 20-30 age range.
+- Hypotheses:
+	- Mean of education level for married and non-separated individuals is not equal to the Mean of education level for separated or divorced individuals” and the null of it.
+	- “Mean of average income for individuals working more than 2600 hours is greater than the Mean of average income for individuals working less than 2600 hours” and the null of it.
+- Calculated sample statistics, conducted hypothesis testing and confidence interval calculation.
+- Mean of education level for separated or divorced individuals is less than the Mean of education level for married and non-separated individuals.
+- Mean of average income for individuals working more than 2600 hours is greater than Mean of average income for individuals working less than 2600 hours.
+And the Confidence Interval is.
+Hence we can reject our null hypothesis.
+- Getting Marital Status and the Education level is inconclusive.
+- Working more number of hours leads to more income.